 - Better developer experience with improved APIs and SDKs

-- OIDC federation with an external authentication provider that supports the authentication patterns you need
+- OIDC federation with a dedicated authentication provider

 Step-by-step migration guide